cdot/DiveClubResources/SERVER.md

-# Sensors
+# Server

-This is an ultra-light web server, designed to be run on a Raspberry Pi with DHT11, DS18B20, and a PC817 power sensor, all attached to GPIO.
+This is an ultra-light web server using [Express](https://expressjs.com), designed to be run on a Raspberry Pi.

-On receipt of an AJAX request the server reads a sensor and reports the value read.
+The server supports file access for serving HTML and other resources, and AJAX requests for access to DHT11, DS18B20, and PC817 sensors, all attached to GPIO.

 The pinout for the sensors is shown in [RPi pinout.svg](RPi pinout.svg)

 # Hardware Configuration

-## DHT11 sensor
+## DHT11

 This sensor is used to measure the temperature and humidity of the intake air drawn into the compressor.